 Off Grid Living – an advanced lifestyle

-After spending years living off the electric, phone, cable, sewer, and natural gas grids, I can say that there is nothing primitive about it.
-In fact, with our relatively small 1.7KW photovoltaic array and a tiny 800W wind turbine, my wife and I enjoy a very high level civilization without worry about paying large bills to utility companies or experiencing difficulties when the grid experiences a breakdown.
+After spending years living without the electric, phone, cable, sewer, and natural gas grids, I can say that there is nothing primitive about off grid living.
+In fact, with our relatively small 1.7kW photovoltaic solar array and a tiny 800W wind turbine, my wife and I enjoy a very high level of civilization.
+And we don’t worry about paying large bills to utility companies or difficulties when the grid experiences a breakdown.

-We live a fully modern high-tech life with 2 laptop computers and a sophisticated satellite dish and modem, satellite TV with DVR recording/playback, plus a full scale music recording studio with piles of synthesizers, advanced processing, power amps, and electric and acoustic instruments galore!
+We live a fully modern, high-tech life with 2 laptop computers and a sophisticated satellite dish and modem, satellite TV with DVR recording/playback.
+We also have a full-scale music recording studio with piles of synthesizers, advanced processing, power amps, and electric and acoustic instruments galore!

 We built it ourselves, bit by bit over several years, spending no more than $50,000 total, a fraction of the cost of a standard home.
 We could have done better.
 Improvement can be made.
 That’s why we built it, to learn how to do it better as well as to provide us with a nice place to live without the hassles and harassments of a suburban lifestyle.
 That kind of living, including hospitals, library, banks, vet, hardware, grocery stores, schools, churches, gas stations, party stores, restaurants, and everything one might want from a corporate lifestyle is only 10 minutes down the road.

 We are not isolated nor disconnected from regular society.
 We just don’t have to participate in it very often if we don’t choose to.
 We get to garden organically, culture fruit and nut trees, eat wild berries, pick wild herbs, hunt mushrooms, walk through the woods, and lay in the yard naked.